Created by Sara Paretsky (1947--)

 Because if there's one thing V.I. has never been accused of, it's being "audience-friendly."
 Trying to recast her as Mary Tyler Moore, the film was just begging to fail.
 On the other hand, selling the rights to Hollywood did allow Paretsky to quit her day job and start writing full-time, for which I guess mystery readers can be eternally grateful.

-Let's face it -- V.I's can be pretty shrill and even at times unlikable as a person -- and I tend to agree with her politics.
-And her attempts to seem hip or cool just grate -- as when she uses words like "chill" or namedrops pop culture, she just reinforces how out of it she seems.
+Let's face it -- V.I. can be a tad abrasive.
+And I'm generally with her, when it comes to politics.
+Her attempts to seem hip or cool just grate -- as when she uses words like "chill" or namedrops pop culture, she just reinforces how out of it she seems.
 But the same traits that rub me the wrong way if she were a real person ironically make her interesting and compelling as a fictional character.
 She's about as unapologetically in-your-face as series private eyes come these days.
 I mean, it's not coincidence that several people have drawn parallels between V.I. and the equally uncompromising and personally obsessed Mike Hammer over the years.
+Same coin; two very different sides.

-In fact, given V.I.'s harsh, unbending beliefs, her fierce determination to never compromise and the high toll its taken on her emotional and social life, I sometimes wonder if she's going to completely breakdown one of these days, or perhaps go completely ballistic, à la Hammer in One Lonely Night.
+In fact, given V.I.'s harsh, unbending beliefs (despite periodic bouts of handwringing), her fierce determination to never compromise and the high toll it's taken on her emotional and social life, I sometimes wonder if she's going to completely breakdown one of these days, or perhaps go completely ballistic, à la Hammer in One Lonely Night.

 Sara Paretsky, like her creation, walks it like she talks it.
 An ardent feminist, she's ready and willing to stand up and be heard.
 She founded Sisters in Crime to help fellow women mystery writers get their fair share.
-She has also edited a few anthologies of short stories by contemporary women mystery writers, A Woman's Eye, in 1991, and Women on the Case in 1996.
+She has also edited a few major anthologies of short stories by contemporary women mystery writers, A Woman's Eye (1991) and Women on the Case (1996).
 In fact, her work in other areas seemed to have taken her away from V.I.
-In 1999, after a long, five year absence, though, V.I. returned, in Hard Time, and has since appeared more or less regularly every few years.
+In 1999, after a long, five year absence, though, V.I. returned, in Hard Time, and has since appeared more or less regularly every few years, every new release scooting to the top of the bestseller lists..

 -- Francis Fyfield, from The Scorpion Press